microtrain/bootcamp/syllabus.md

 * A working knowledge of MongoDB.
 * A working knowledge of Express, NPM, and PUG.
 * A working blog with user management (MEAN Stack).

+## Week 5 Angular

+**Output**
+* A working knowledge of Angular
+* A front end application that can talk to a given API.
+* Another version of the NASA app
+* Integration into the week 3 project
+  * A stand alone application that talks to a JSON API.

 ## Week 6 - Introduction to the Cloud
 * Launch a production site to Digital Ocean on your preferred tech stack (MEAN or LAMP).